getopenmono/monodocs/getting-started/misconceptions.md

 Like other applications in modern platforms, Mono applications uses an internal run loop.
 If you create your own, the internal run loop will not progress.
 All features that depend on the run loop will not work.
 Timers will not run, display system will not work, and worst `monoprog` cannot reset mono, to upload a new app.

 If you want to do repetitive tasks, that should run always (like `while(1)`), you should instead utilize the run loop.
-You can inject jobs into the run loop by implementing a interface called [IRunLoopTask](../reference/mono_IRunLoopTask.md).
+You can inject jobs into the run loop by implementing an interface called [IRunLoopTask](../reference/mono_IRunLoopTask.md).
 This will allow you to define a method that gets called on each run loop iteration.
-That how you do it.
+That's how you do it.
 We shall not go into more details here, but just refer to the tutorial [Using the Run Loop](../tutorials/using-the-run-loop.md)

 ### No busy waits